gagandeepsingh101/dish-dazzle-food-app/README.md

 - EmailJS - Sending Email from user form to linked email
 - react-hot-toast - showing notification on APP
 - remix icon package
+- Using Swiggy API from these [repo](https://github.com/n4ryn/food-wagon-backend) which help in bypass cors
 ## Getting Started

 Follow these instructions to get the project up and running on your local machine.